McLean County Unit District No. 5

 McLean County Unit District No. 5 (legally Community Unit School District No. 5, usually shortened to Unit 5) is a unit school district in McLean County, Illinois and a small portion of Woodford County, Illinois.

 A public election on 8 May 1948 created the school district.
 The district covers 11 congressional townships, including all of the communities of Carlock, Hudson, Normal, and Towanda.
 It also covers parts of Bloomington not in Bloomington Public Schools District 87.

 As of 2011, the district has around 13,000 students and 1,850 full- and part-time staff across 17 elementary, 4 junior high, and 2 high school buildings.
 The two high schools are Normal Community High School and Normal Community West High School.

-As of 2022, the district faces a multimillion dollar debt.
-The district has attempted to remove popular student programs to attempt to pay the debt.
-One of which is the 5th grade band program - at the board meeting intending to remove the program, extreme backlash and 75 public speakers caused the meeting to last well into the next day and evoke the cancellation.
-Job positions are also being cut.
-Many students and parents are concerned about the nature of these decisions as they seem to be irrational and target the artistic side of the district rather than the sports side, where many teams exist.